 Where Can I Buy Low-THC Oil in Georgia?

 HB 324 will oversee the growing, manufacturing, and dispensing of the oil in Georgia.
-At the time of writing, registered patients wait for licensed dispensaries to open.
+At the time of writing, registered patients are still waiting for licensed dispensaries to open.
+The Georgia Access to Medical Cannabis Commission began accepting Class 1 and Class 2 production license applications in November 2020.

 At present, saying Georgia has a “medical marijuana” program is not technically accurate.
 They have a Low THC Oil Registry, which protects qualified patients who possess low-THC oil.
 However, patients face an undetermined wait for dispensaries to open.